greatbit/plow/README.md

 About
 ==========
-A simple tool to build scalable pluggable applications.
+A simple tool to build scalable pluggable JAVA applications.

-Just add a dependency with a plugin and get its funtionality running.
+Just add a dependency with a plugin and get its functionality running.

 Plugins can be accessed by types and names.
 Types and names could be retrieved - easy UI integration - no need to update a UI if a new pluggable functionality added.
 Just pass a type and name (lists could be retrieved as well) to make plugin do what you want.

-Plugins are Spring singletons but there is no need for plugins to depend from Spring.
+Plugins are Spring singletons but there is no need for plugins to depend on Spring.